bilelmsekni/OpenStack-Folsom-Install-guide/docs/source/index.rst

 Feedback
 ========

-If you find any errors, or have any ideas on how to improve this guide, send an email to zach (at) nimbula.com
+If you find any errors, or have any ideas on how to improve this guide, send an email to openstack-docs (at) nimbula.com